LucianaCabral/Catsbyme/README.md

 # CatsByme :smile_cat:  :construction:
 This project is a Poc based in Cat Api: https://developers.thecatapi.com/, was built with Android Studio Dolphin, with clean architecture in a multi-modules structure.
 The core module is the center and other modules branch off from it.
-The data module wraps remote, and local modules.
+The data module wraps remote and local modules.
 There's also a common and a domain module inside the core.
 The features module outside of the core uses the domain.